 Despite the fact that the use of water per kg of MMF is limited, water saving programmes are put in place and progress and results are reported on a regular basis as defined in the environmental permit.

-Not only water saving programs are put in place, but also targets for water emission reduction are formulated and executed.
+Not only water saving programmes are put in place, but also targets for water emission reduction are formulated and executed.
 These emission or water discharge reduction actions to the water treatment installations are also part of efforts to be made in view of the environmental permits.

 For specific results, see members' websites.